CSEG/programming/README.md

     - Python code in the notebook licensed under the terms of Creative Commons Attribution [CC BY 4.0] (http://creativecommons.org/licenses/by/4.0/).

-Articles available to the public from February 2016 in [here] (http://csegrecorder.com/editions/).
+Articles available to the public from February 2016 in [here] (http://csegrecorder.com/editions/issue/2015-11).

-More details coming soon....